Opportunities for Talent Development (OTD)

 - Students attend OTD in place of one afternoon of school per week throughout the year.

-- OTD classes are held in CMU's science & technology buildings and follow the university calendar for holidays and breaks rather than local school district calendars.
+- The OTD class is held in CMU's science & engineering buildings and follow the university calendar for holidays and breaks rather than local school district calendars.

 The cost to each student is $600 per year, which includes the full year of University instruction, supplies, equipment & a year-end awards ceremony.
 School districts and parents may choose to share this student fee.